CS495-FacilityManagement/.github/profile/README.md

 - Lambda Guide: Description of how the Lambda APIs work
 - Testing: Use Case testing
 - User Guide: functionality in the final product
+- Demo Vide: Unable to add to github, view on youtube: https://youtu.be/efFMyLwLpzQ

 ###  Next-Web-App
 - Houses the front‑end for the user interface.